My Go-To Quiet Time Activities for Kids

 Listening Activities

 Not just music.
-Different sounds focus on.
+Different sounds to focus on.

 Air conditioner.
 Cars outside.
 Other kids talking.
 Footsteps.